spencerkingman/spenking-music/_posts/2000-01-01-away-that-i-may-return.md

 Can scarce contain a sky of rain

 A mouthful of this barbed wire can only detain a word
 So long as it's fire's kept alive, and it's ransom's heard
+(Chance on bird)

 I've been on this journey
 I need another home